-Banks in France are still offering foreign buyers 20-year mortgages at interest rates as low as 2.15 percent, lower than seen in some neighbouring countries.
-A fluctuating pound is in some part compensated by the record low interest rates, alongside relatively affordable property prices particularly in rural areas.
-Property in Paris has emerged from the financial crisis as one of Europe’s core performing markets, and although prices are being pushed up there are still affordable opportunities when compared to London or New York, for example.
+Banks in France are still offering foreign buyers 20-year mortgages at interest rates as low as 2%.
+Property in Paris has emerged from the financial crisis as one of Europe’s core performing markets, and although prices are being pushed up there are still some affordable opportunities when compared to some major capitals such as London and New York.

-For British buyers, one potential effect of Brexit is that they may get higher restrictions on how much they can borrow, from the typical 80 percent offered to EU citizens to as low as 50 percent sometimes limited to non-EU citizens.
-However, as British buyers make up the biggest percentage of foreign property buyers in Frace, experts predict banks will continue to look favourably on British applicants regardless of the Brexit outcome.
+For British buyers, one potential effect of Brexit is that they may face greater restrictions on how much they can borrow, from the typical 80% offered to EU citizens to as low as 50% sometimes limited to non-EU citizens.
+However, as British buyers make up the biggest percentage of foreign property buyers in France, experts predict banks will continue to look favourably on British applicants regardless of the Brexit outcome.

 Requirements and tips for an expat mortgage in France

 - A command of French or a translator is typically required for certain aspects of the buying and mortgage process – for example, documentation might be in French.

 - The advantage of getting a French mortgage is that the French property you are purchasing can be used as security, which is not usually available with an international mortgage.

 - The amount you can borrow in France is restricted by your income, so it’s important to calculate the legal maximum you can borrow before you look at French properties.

-- French loans can be for between 5 and 25 years (but most commonly 15 or 20 years), depending on your age and the bank you’ve chosen.
+- French loans can be for between five and 25 years (but, most commonly, 15 or 20 years), depending on your age and the bank you’ve chosen.
 It has been possible before to borrow up to 30 years, although age is a factor and this has been rare following the crisis.

-- French mortgages typically cover around 70–80 percent of the purchase price.
+- French mortgages typically cover around 70–80% of the purchase price.

 - Life insurance is normally required by French banks to take out a mortgage.